micro-os-plus/micro-test-plus-xpack/README.md

 The **µTest++** framework is inspired by [Node tap](https://node-tap.org), but is way simpler and has only a limited number of primitives.

-- each test suite must be compiled as a separate application
+- test suites must be compiled as separate applications, one apllication can return only the result og one test suite
 - a test suite may include any number of test cases
 - each test case may perform any number of tests checks
 - each test check either succeeds or fails
 - the main result of the test is passed back as the process exit code
 - the test progress is shown on STDOUT, with each test check on a separate line

-The entire test suite is successful if there is at least one successful test and there are no failed tests.
+If there is at least one successful test and there are no failed tests, the entire test suite is successful and the process returns the 0 exit value.

-On embedded platforms, the test should be built with Arm semihosting support.
+On embedded platforms, the test should be built with **Arm semihosting** support.

+## Build info

+The project is written in C++, and the tests are expected to be written in C++ too (although there are no major reasons to prevent adding C wrappers).

+To integrate this package into a build, consider the following details.

+### Source folders

+- `src`

+### Include folders

+- `include`

+### Preprocessor definitions

+- none needed

+### Compiler options

+- none needed

 ## Example